dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 (6.23)

 where 𝑡 is the time since the blast.
 However, dimensional analysis, as a mathematical argument, does not give a physical explanation for its results, which can often feel like magic.
-Lumping explains the magic by helping us analyze a physical model—a model whose analysis would otherwise be absurd in its complexity.
+Lumping explains the magic by helping us analyze a physical model — a model whose analysis would otherwise be absurd in its complexity.

-The physical model is that the blast increases the thermal energy of the air molecules, thus increasing the speed of sound—which is the speed at which the blast expands.
+The physical model is that the blast increases the thermal energy of the air molecules, thus increasing the speed of sound — which is the speed at which the blast expands.
 Using this model exactly requires setting up and solving differential equations, as Taylor did [44].
 Lumping, by turning calculus into algebra, simplifies the equations without discarding their physical meaning.

 The first step is to estimate the thermal energy.
-It comes almost entirely from the hot fireball—that is, from the blast energy.
+It comes almost entirely from the hot fireball — that is, from the blast energy.
 This energy is spread unevenly over the blast, with a higher energy density nearer the blast center and a lower density farther away.
 For the lumping approximation, smear the blast energy 𝐸 evenly throughout a sphere of radius 𝑅. This sphere's volume is comparable to 𝑅3, so the typical or characteristic energy density is ℰ ∼ 𝐸/𝑅3.

 The next step is to use this energy density to estimate the speed of sound 𝑐s.